Great skua: Breeding

 The great skua breeds in Iceland, Norway, the Faroe Islands, and on Scottish islands, with some individuals breeding on mainland Scotland and in the northwest of Ireland.
 It breeds on coastal moorland and rocky islands, usually laying two spotted olive-brown eggs in grass-lined nests.
 Like other skuas, it will fly at the head of a human or other intruder approaching its nest.
 Although it cannot inflict serious damage, such an experience with a bird of this size is frightening.
 It is a migrant species, wintering at sea in the Atlantic Ocean and regularly reaching North American waters.
 It is vagrant to Mediterranean countries (e.g. Turkey).

 Diet

-It eats mainly fish, birds, eggs, carrion, offal, rodents, rabbits, and occasionally berries.
+It eats mainly fish, other seabirds, their eggs, carrion and occasionally berries and small mammals, particularly young rabbits.
 It has been known to prey on lambs, and even pony foals.
 Probably its most prolific food source is by-catch abandoned by fishing vessels.